-One of the novel way to get around Yogyakarta is on a Becak, which you can feel the city as you go by.
+One of the novel ways to get around Yogyakarta is on a Becak, in which you can feel the city as you go by.
 Remember to haggle the price before getting on.

 The best bus to take here is Transjogja, which connects nearly every corner of Yogyakarta and even up to Prambanan.
-Look out for the bus stops, scattered around the town, to get on one.
+Look out for the bus stops scattered around the town to get on one.
 For the routes, you can always ask the attendant at the stop for assistance.
-A single trip usually cost around 3,000 Rp.
-When you are ready to get off, either flag at the driver/helper or else just knock on the windows like the locals do.
+A single trip usually costs around 3,000 Rp.
+When you are ready to get off, either flag at the driver/helper or else knock on the windows as the locals do.

 Ojek (motorbike taxi)

-Many people are walking around especially on Malioboro, who would want to service you with their motorbike, just remember to haggle for the price before getting on any.
+Many people are walking around, especially on Malioboro, who would want to serve you with their motorbike; remember to haggle for the price before getting on any.
 It is a good choice to avoid traffic during rush hour.

-You can always rent a car with a driver here, driving is not really recommended with the crazy Indonesian traffic.
-Rental may varies around 400,000 Rp for a full day.
+You can always rent a car with a driver here, driving is not recommended with the crazy Indonesian traffic.
+Rental may vary around 400,000 Rp for a full day.

 Where to go nearby

-Borobudur– 1 hour drive from Yogyakarta, this 9th century temple is the largest Buddhist temple in the world and is one of Indonesia UNESCO Heritage site.
-It consists of six square platforms with 2,672 relief panels and 504 Buddha status.
-Thousands of Buddhists does their pilgrimage here in Borobudur during Waisak day.
+Borobudur– 1-hour drive from Yogyakarta, this 9th-century temple is the largest Buddhist temple in the world and is one of Indonesia’s UNESCO Heritage sites.
+It comprises six square platforms with 2,672 relief panels and 504 Buddha statues.
+Thousands of Buddhists make their pilgrimage here in Borobudur during Waisak day.

-Stay safe here as petty crimes are rampant with such like pickpocket, especially on local bus.
-Also, watch out for many scams that prey on tourists here, the most famous it the one that tries to get you to see how students make batik in an art centre and then try to sell to you at crazy prices.
+Stay safe here as petty crimes are rampant such as pickpocketing, especially on the local bus.
+Also, watch out for many scams that prey on tourists here, the most famous is the one that tries to get you to see how students make batik in an art center and then tries to sell to you at crazy prices.